Does Depression Ever Go Away If Left Untreated?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Living with a mental health condition like depression can sometimes make everyday life seem more challenging.
+Living with a mental health condition like depression can make everyday life seem more challenging.
 While clinical depression isn't something that you can just wish away, those diagnosed with depression can take relief from knowing there are lots of treatment options available to help relieve depression symptoms.
 Some types of depression, such as situational depression, can go away with time.
-Other types of depression symptoms can be controlled with lifestyle changes and/or medical support.
+Other types of depression symptoms, like those related to bipolar disorder, can be controlled with lifestyle changes and medical support.

 iStock/tommaso79